xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ROUND [ (22581844681-22580788616) / (46+55) ] = 10456 samples creating new flow entries / second
 ROUND [ (9798220473-9797770256) / (46+55) ]   = 4458 samples with existing entries / second

-## Ok, that’s interesting, but what should I configure on my routers ?
+## Ok, that’s "interesting", but what should I configure on my routers ?

+Indeed that was a lot of concepts, but what can I do more pratically ?
-We explained the netflow principles, we detailed the internals of NCS5500 routers and the potential bottlenecks and we provided couple of data points to redefine what is an internet packet average size.
+We explained the netflow principles, we detailed the internals of NCS5500 routers and the potential bottlenecks and we provided couple of data points to redefine what is an internet packet average size, the proportion of 1-packet flows in the cache, etc.

 It’s time to address a common misconception and recenter the discussion.

 A frequent question is “what is the sampling-rate you support?”.
-Since it’s the only parameter you can configure with CLI, it’s normal people wander what they can use but it’s inherently the wrong question.
+Since it’s the only parameter you can configure with CLI, it’s normal people wonder what they can use but it’s inherently the wrong question.
 Because the answer “1:1” could be valid.
 But it doesn’t mean we can sample every single packet at every speed, on every interface, with every average packet size.
 It’s capital to understand that the only relevant parameter is the number of sampled packets we can send from the NPU to the line card CPU.

 This information can be easily derived from following parameters:
 - average packet size (depends on the charts presented above)
 - are we using ingress only or both ingress and egress
+- how the ports configured for netflow [are connected to the forwarding ASIC](https://xrdocs.github.io/cloud-scale-networking/tutorials/2018-02-15-port-assignments-on-ncs5500-platforms/)
 - sum of bandwidth for all the ports connected to the NPU (an estimation can be taken from peak hour traffic, or the projection of growth, or even the biggest DDoS attack)
-- the sampling-interval we configured
+- and finally, the sampling-interval we configured

 ![todelete 7.jpg]({{site.baseurl}}/images/todelete 7.jpg)